geoffmcl/TidyManaged/README.md

 ## The API

-At this stage I've just created a basic mapping of each of the configuration options made available by Tidy to properties of the main Document object - I've renamed a few things here & there, but it should be pretty easy to figure out what each property does (the documentation included in the code includes the original Tidy option name for each property).
-You can read the [Tidy configuration documentation here](http://tidy.sourceforge.net/docs/quickref.html).
+At this stage, 2009, I've just created a basic mapping of each of the configuration options made available by Tidy to properties of the main Document object - I've renamed a few things here & there, but it should be pretty easy to figure out what each property does (the documentation included in the code includes the original Tidy option name for each property).
+You can read the [Tidy configuration documentation here](http://tidy.sourceforge.net/docs/quickref.html), but then should read the later [QuickRef](http://api.html-tidy.org/tidy/quickref_5.2.0.html), and onwards as tidy progresses...

 ## The Future

 At some point I'll add a nicer ".NET-style" API layer over the top, as it's a bit clunky (although perfectly usable) at the moment.

+It should also be noted this 2009 release naturally only matches exactly the 2009 API of **`libtidy`**.
+It has been noted another fork, [frandi/TidyHtml5Managed}(https://github.com/frandi/TidyHtml5Managed/tree/master) has tried to incorporate some of the later features and options of tidy.
+This is always an ongoing problem, keeping this `TidyManaged` completely in sync with **`libtidy`** progression!
+Maybe other forks have progressed this further...

+There would certainly could be a scripted way to read current `tidy` configuration, and generate the appropriate `p/Invoke` source file(s), ready for a quick re-compile...

+Original: Mark Beaton (markbeaton) - 2009
+Edited: Geoff R. McLane (geoffmcl) - 2016

+; eof